borntofrappe/playground/borntofrappe/README.md

 ## TODOS

-- [x] fix pixel imperfection with pseudo element and wavy pattern

-- [x] fix circle around planet
+- [x] add experiments folder

-- [ ] consider updating App.svelte to tie the styling to classes instead of nth-of-type selectors.
+- [ ] Landing page.
+Consider updating App.svelte to tie the styling to classes instead of nth-of-type selectors.
 Declarative.

+- [ ] Blog post header.
+Consider adding a heading/paragraph in the section presenting the tags (icons) for screen readers. `.screen-reader` class.

 - [ ] consider adding the pattern following a media query checking the support of mask-image _or_ -webkit-mask-image.
-Padding/margin changes.
+Padding/margin change.
 [Logic in media queries](https://css-tricks.com/logic-in-media-queries/).

+- [ ] revise everything

+  - [x] components

+  - [x] design guide

+  - [ ] experiments

-- [ ] revise entire project starting from pages
+  - [ ] pages

+  - [ ] utils

 - [ ] write copy for the different sections of the landing page